Shop by Brand Name:

 Per serving: 17.5 grams protein, 2.5 carbs

 ***Note from Debsy: This ends up being about the same stats as the Atkins bars.
-I wrap each bar in plastic and keep them in refrigerator.
-It sets up fairly hard, and is about the consistency of an Atkins bar.
+I wrap each bar in plastic and keep them in the refrigerator.
+It sets up fairly hard and is about the consistency of an Atkins bar.
 I keep them in the fridge because of the cream cheese.

 Rani's Muffins Du Jour: The Basic Recipe